richgieg/CppND-Capstone-Project/README.md

 - `EntityPool.h` lines 32, 38

 ### The project reads data from a file and process the data, or the program writes data to a file.
+See:
+- `Texture2DHandle.cpp` line 5 (loading a texture file from disk using raylib)

 ### The project accepts user input and processes the input.
+See:
+- `Player.cpp` line 10 (player jumps when user presses space bar)

 ## Object Oriented Programming